rsdoiel/antenna/journalism.md

 date: 2025-02-19, from: The Daily Bruin (UCLA Student Newspaper)

-Torrential downpour did not stop UCLA students, alumni and Westwood community members from attending February&#8217;s fire relief First Thursdays event.
+<em>This post was updated Feb.
+19 at 10:44.</em>
-On Feb.
-6, First Thursdays &#8211; typically hosted on Broxton Avenue by UCLA Strategic Communications and the Westwood Village Improvement Association &#8211; took place in the Palisades Room in Carnesale Commons because of a weather storm the day it was scheduled.
+Torrential downpour did not stop UCLA students, alumni and Westwood community members from attending February’s fire relief First Thursdays event.

 <br>